-The Son of Doctor Jekyll is a 1951 horror feature film directed by Seymour Friedman, based on a screenplay by Jack Pollexfen and Mortimer Braus.
-It was financed and distributed by Columbia Pictures.
-The film is a continuation of Robert Louis Stevenson’s original classic novel Strange Case of Doctor Jekyll and Mr. Hyde.
+Directed by Seymour Friedman from a ‘story’ co-written by Jack Pollexfen ((The Neanderthal Man; Captive Women; The Man from Planet X), Mortimer Braus and (uncredited) Edward Huebsch.
+The plot is a continuation of Robert Louis Stevenson’s original classic novella Strange Case of Doctor Jekyll and Mr. Hyde.

 The movie stars Louis Hayward, Jody Lawrance, Lester Matthews and Alexander Knox.